covertnine/c9-starter/readme.txt

 Yes, but only one tier of dropdowns are currently supported.

 == Changelog ==
+= 2.3.5 =
+Fixes to font sizes for WordPress 6.0 in some block elements, button and image alignment fixes.

 = 2.3.4 =
 Fixed namespace issue for translations.